j88moja-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #8 saves current state of directory
 #9 a scripts that duplicates the last line of the file iacta
 #10 a scripts that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+#11 a script that counts number of directories and subs in the current directory